-The RCM may not work properly or display a clear image if:
+The Rear Camera Mirror may not work properly or display a clear image if:

-There is glare from the sun or headlamps.
+• There is glare from the sun or headlamps.
 This may obstruct objects from view.
+If needed, push the tab to turn off the display.

 - Dirt, snow, or other debris blocks the camera lens.
 Clean the lens with a soft damp cloth, or if equipped, with the Rear Camera Washer.
-See Windshield Wiper/ Washer \$\pi\$ 104. - The back of the vehicle has been damaged and the position and mounting angle of the camera has changed.
+See Rear Window Wiper/Washer \$ 101. - The camera's mounting on the vehicle has been damaged, and/ or the position or the mounting angle of the camera has changed.